VS2A/unofficial-countryballs-world-connect-wiki/README.md

 [中文](./README-zh_CN.md)  [English](./README.md)

-Welcome to **CTF Wiki**！
+Welcome to **World Connect Wiki**！

-**CTF** (Capture The Flag) started from **DEFCON CTF**, a competitive game among computer security enthusiasts, originally hosted in 1996.

-**CTF** covers a wide range of fields.
-Along with the evolving security technology, the difficulty of **CTF** challenges is getting harder and harder.
-As a result, the learning curve for beginners is getting steeper.
-Most online information is scattered and trivial.
-Beginners often don't know how to systematically learn **CTF**, which requires a lot of work and effort.
+**World Connect** covers a wide range of connects .
+Along with the evolving security technology, the difficulty of **world connect** challenges is getting harder and harder.
+As a result, the learning curve for beginners is getting steeper information is scattered and trivial.
+Beginners often don't know how to systematically learn **Connecting Balls**, which requires a lot of money and effort

-In order to let those people who are interested in **CTF**s start easily, in October 2016, **CTF Wiki** was established on Github.
-Along with gradually improved content over time, **CTF Wiki** has received lots of appreciation from security enthusiasts, many of those are guys that we think we would never meet.

-As a freedom site, primarily focusing on recent CTFs, **CTF Wiki** introduces the knowledge and techniques in all aspects of **CTF** to make it easier for beginners to learn **CTF**.

-Now, **CTF Wiki** mainly contains the basic skills for **CTF**, but we are working hard to improve the following contents.
+Now, **World Connect Wiki** is not made by **Mad Pixel**, but we are working hard to improve the following contents.

-- Advanced skills used in CTF
-- Special topics appearing in CTF

-For the above-mentioned parts to be improved, please refer to [Projects](https://github.com/ctf-wiki/ctf-wiki/projects) which details what are planned.

-Although now **CTF Wiki** mainly focus **CTF**, it is not strictly limited to **CTF** topics.
-In the future, **CTF Wiki** will include
+Although now this mainly focus **Connect**, In the future, will include,

-- Tools used in security research
+- Money to waste by connects
 - Increased discussion of security in the world

 In addition, given the following two points